haramoz/dr-sattlers-bar/README.md

 - Place Order : User or Waiter can place an order for a tableId.
 Both cases event driven implementation.
 Kafka topic published to kitchen -> order-recieved topic, paylod, tableid and items and quantity.
 - Order status : ui -> Kitchen microservice REST GET call based on table status. params Table ID, returns status of all the order based on database record. ui -> Kitchen -> Database
 - Pay Bill : REST POST call to go-payment microservice via Waiter microservice.
-If not available ask for cash :D ui -> Waiter -> payment-go -> database
+If not available ask for cash :D ui -> payment-go -> database

+ First populate all the table ids in a dropdown
+  -Then user selects a tableId (where currently sitting) -Based on the tableid the total bill is populated -User proceeds to select payment method
+  -Add tip functionality (Future scope)
+  -Make Payment
+  -Integrate Stripe.mock or paypal sandbox for processing the payment (Future scope)

 TODO - Swagger API doc
 https://smartbear.com/news/news-releases/swaggerhub-now-supports-event-driven-asyncapi-spec/